Oprah has donated campaign dollars - and maybe some of that 'Oprah Effect' magic - in support of Michael Tubbs.

 Tubbs has joined a select club of politicians in securing Oprah's support.
 The TV personality famously endorsed Barack Obama in 2008 and was very involved in his election campaign, raising money and using her show to promote his candidacy.
 The only other candidate to get high-profile coverage from Winfrey is Cory Booker, the Newark, N.J., mayor who appears frequently in her magazine, O, as well as on her network, OWN.

 Could Oprah be betting on a winner again?
 Maybe so.
-Tubbs recently nabbed the Democratic nomination for the office, garnering 55 percent of the vote to incumbent Dale Fritchen’s 45 percent in the June 5 primary.
-Tubbs’ and Fritchen’s names were the only ones on the ballot.
-Fritchen, who hasn’t been challenged in an election since taking office in 2008, will still face Tubbs in November’s race.
+Tubbs recently nabbed the Republican nomination for the office, garnering 55 percent of the vote to incumbent Dale Pritchen's 45 percent in the June 5 primary.
+Tubbs' and Pritchen's names were the only ones on the ballot.
+Pritchen, who hasn't been challenged in an election since taking office in 2008, will still face Tubbs in November's race.